 Pillows are often overlooked when it comes to washing them.
-While we hope that you wash your sheets at least once a week when was the last time you really washed more than your pillowcase?
+While we hope you wash your sheets at least once a week when was the last time you washed more than your pillowcase?
 Can’t remember?
-Don’t worry you’re not alone!
+Don’t worry, you’re not alone!

 In this blog post, we’ll show you how to wash your pillows in a top-loading washing machine and keep them clean and fresh.

 Is it safe to wash pillows in the washing machine?

 Since every pillow is different, we can’t guarantee they are all safe to wash.
 It depends on what they’re made of – shredded memory foam, molded foam, down, feathers, and other materials will have varying washing directions, so first consult the tag or website to see if your pillow is machine washable.
 Some pillows are dry clean only, and if you wash them yourself, you risk ruining them.
 You have been warned!

 How To Wash Your Pillow In A Top Loading Washing Machine